StephenQSstarThomas/Agents-Documentation-trial-1/docs/source/quickstart.rst

 😄Getting Started with Fun
 =========================

-Try our demo in your terminal:point_down:
+Try our demo in your terminal:

 1. Open your terminal 🖥️